artylope/artylope-jekyll/_works/01_parkingsg.md

 platform: iOS, Android
 year: 2016 - Present
 role: Lead Designer.
 User Research, Prototyping, Wireframing, User Testing, User Interface Design, Trial Set Up, Product Strategy, Product Management
+published: true
 ---

 # The Problem #
-  Since the 1980s, motorists in Singapore who park their vehicles in public car parks, have to tear pre-paid paper coupons to pay for parking.
-Many of the car parks have since implemented the electronic gantries (aka Electronic Parking System EPS).
-However, there are about a thousand car parks in Singapore that still require motorists to use parking coupons instead.
-These could be the roadside parking lots or the smaller carparks that does not warrant the high cost of installing and long term maintenance of the EPS.
-Motorists need to stock up coupons and tear many pieces if they were to park for a long period of time.
+  Motorists in Singapore who park their vehicles in public car parks, have to tear pre-paid paper coupons to pay for parking.
+These carparks are usually roadside parking lots or the smaller carparks that does not warrant the high cost of installing and long term maintenance of the Eletronic Parking System.
+Motorists need to tear many pieces if they were to park for a long period of time.
 If they want to extend parking, they will have to run back to their vehicle to tear more coupons.
+It is an outdated and cumbersome solution.

   We wanted to develop a digital parking system that can replace the paper coupons, to give citizens the convenience of being able to pay for parking easily and extend parking remotely.